Clinical Practice Supports image

 Referrals to the PAC Lab:

-• Health care providers can refer patients using the referral form.
+• Health care providers can use the referral form to refer people to the PAC Lab.

-• The PAC Lab team will follow up with the patient directly to:
+• The PAC Lab team will follow up with referred individuals directly to:

 • Discuss the program in more detail